-- ▶ Facing the dreaded Sad Mac

-- ▶ Dealing with the flashing question mark

-- Recovering from startup crashes
+- Dealing with the prohibitory sign - Recovering from startup crashes

-s a bleeding-edge Mac enthusiast with over 20 years of Mac experience under my belt, I've had more than my share of Mac troubles.
+As a bleeding-edge Mac enthusiast with over a quarter century of Mac experience under my belt, I've had more than my share of Mac troubles.
 Over those years, I've developed an arsenal of surefire tips and tricks that I believe can resolve more than 90 percent of Mac OS X problems without a trip to the repair shop.

-Alas, if your hardware is dead, then, sadly, neither you nor I can do anything about it because it is now a job for your friendly Mac repairman and your fat checkbook or high-limit credit card.
+Alas, if your hardware is dead, then, sadly, neither you nor I can do anything about it because it is now a job for your friendly Mac repairman - and your fat checkbook or high-limit credit card.